rorlic/tree-shacl/README.md

 This repository contains a number of [SHACL](https://www.w3.org/TR/shacl/) shapes that can be used to validate that the pages of a web API are compliant to the TREE specification.
 The shapes help to validate a set of requirements that have been extracted from the TREE specification as it currently stands (Draft Community Group Report, 20 March 2025).

+> TODO: rephrase this as the shapes files do not exists as-is anymore but are generated at release time
+>
-The shapes can be found in the [src](./src/) directory and are split into 3 files:
+> The shapes can be found in the [src](./src/) directory and are split into 3 files:
-* the [common shapes](./src/tree-common-shapes.ttl) file contains common shapes to validate pages of a TREE web API.
+> * the [common shapes](./src/tree-common-shapes.ttl) file contains common shapes to validate pages of a TREE web API.
-* the [root node shapes](./src/tree-root-node-shapes.ttl) file contains additional shapes needed to validate the first (root) page.
+> * the [root node shapes](./src/tree-root-node-shapes.ttl) file contains additional shapes needed to validate the first (root) page.
-* the [structure shapes](./src/tree-structure-shapes.ttl) file contains shapes to validate the structure of the TREE itself and needs to happen on the union of a collection of TREE nodes as opposed to a TREE node on its own.
+> * the [structure shapes](./src/tree-structure-shapes.ttl) file contains shapes to validate the structure of the TREE itself and needs to happen on the union of a collection of TREE nodes as opposed to a TREE node on its own.

 This repository also contains a set of unit tests that check the correctness of the above shape files.
 To run the tests you need to install the required packages:
 ```bash